-The church buildings that began in 1902 were finally completed in 1924 with the addition of the room known as New Hall.
+The church buildings that began in 1902 were finally completed in 1924 with the addition of the room then known as New Hall.
 This fronted Yardley Road with its back door opening onto the passageway which divided the house and led to the chapel kitchen and other large rooms.

 The complete complex consisted of the Church, four main halls, eight small rooms, seven toilets, six lobbies, two yards and passages.
 Commemorative names were not added to the rooms until the 1950s.

 For the first 10 years, the Big Hall was the original church.
 The large entrance lobby was equipped with moveable coat racks and there were two toilets and two other small rooms.
-In the 1930s this was used for gymnastics and was complete with a climbing rope, ceiling mounted rings, parallel bars, vaulting horse, and with the large coconut mats, dumbbells, India clubs etc it was a well-equipped gym.
+In the 1930s this was used for gymnastics and was complete with a climbing rope, ceiling mounted rings, parallel bars, vaulting horse, and with the large coconut mats, dumbbells, India clubs etc. it was a well-equipped gym.

 Up until 1934 this hall was also used as a Infant and Junior school by the Birmingham Education Department, only ceasing when a purpose built school was opened as Yardley Rd Junior and Infants school.